fsharp/fslang-design/FSharp-6.0/FS-1104-struct-representations.md

 # Detailed design

-These are sequeneced in expected order of being implemented.
+These are sequenced in expected order of being implemented.

 **1. It should be possible to use struct options in optional parameters**